 Is it better to switch from other bonds to TIPS now when inflation is high?

 No one knows.
 High inflation isn’t a secret.
-When everyone expects high inflation, the breakeven inflation rate is also high.
-This compensates investors in other bonds for their lack of inflation protection.
+When everyone expects high inflation, the breakeven inflation rate is also higher.
+The breakeven inflation rate compensates investors in other bonds for their lack of inflation protection.

 Handicapping whether inflation in the coming years will be above or below the current breakeven inflation rate isn’t a good way to invest.